NoScopeJedi83/CarTrack-v2.0/README.md

 ### Filtering and Sorting: Easy navigation based on brand, model and year.
 ### Interactive: Enjoy interactive elements like image galleries and dynamic details.

+### Easter Egg: Tap on the Car track logo and get fully immersed in the full Car track experience.

 # Collaborator's:

 ### [Yash](https://github.com/Yash9891)